 Petra, Archaeological site in Jordan

-The Nabataeans established the settlement in the 5th century BC and transformed it into the capital of their kingdom, which extended from the Sinai Peninsula to Damascus.
-The city controlled major trade routes for frankincense, spices, and silk between Arabia, Egypt, and the Mediterranean world.
-After Roman annexation in 106 AD, it served as a provincial capital but gradually lost importance.
-Earthquakes in 363 and 551 AD damaged many structures significantly and accelerated the decline of the once flourishing metropolis.
+The Nabataeans founded the settlement in the 5th century BC and developed it into the capital of their kingdom, which stretched from the Sinai Peninsula to Damascus.
+After Roman annexation in 106 AD, the city gradually lost importance, before earthquakes in the 4th and 6th centuries damaged many buildings and accelerated the decline.

 Location: Ma'an Governorate